nwiegand1/HackCalTech/README.md

 What It Does:

 MoodTunes scans webpages and gives these pages a sentiment rating based on the Microsoft Cognitive Services Text Analytics Sentiment Analysis API.
 Based on this rating, MoodTunes decides whether to engage in a dialog with the user about their mood.
 The user can let MoodTunes know that they are in fact not in a depressed mood or can confirm their feelings and MoodTunes will suggest some music to play that might brighten their day.
-If enough web pages with low sentiment ratings are visited, then an option for calling a
+If enough web pages with low sentiment ratings are visited, then an option for calling teenline (a mental health hotline), a friend, or a family member will appear.

 As an addition to playing music, in the future we hope to include tools for logging mood and to increase severity of mood messages accordingly.